 Future Now: Webcast/Discussion Series

 Missed LAF’s Future Now summit—or want to experience it again?
-Join us for this two-part webcast/discussion series for a sampling of the energy and insights.
+This two-part webinar series gives a sampling of the energy and insights.

 Held June 4-6 in Detroit, LAF’s Future Now: Taking Action for People + Planet by Design summit brought together the landscape architecture community to share ideas and tools, scale actions, and deepen our resolve to shape the future we want to see despite the mounting challenges.